Azurelol/fu-azure-compendia/README.md

 The 'Combat-Tuned Realistic Pose and Locomotion Rendering' system, it works by subscribing to combat and character events and animating the tokens in the canvas from the information gathered in the event.

+Note that this system depends on `JBA2A - Free Module` for its animations.

 ## Dependencies

 The module is currently targeting the latest alpha releases of [Project FU](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima/releases).